 You can also do short variations on this trail, which might include only hiking as far as the Bowen Ruins for a much more modest 2.2-mile return hike from the main Camino de Oeste Trailhead.

 You can also access the Yetman Trail from the JW Marriott Tucson Starr Pass Resort & Spa.

 Location: Camino de Oeste Trailhead, Tucson Mountain Park

 For an easy but scenic hike on the north side of Tucson in Oro Valley, Linda Vista Trail is a good option.
 This hike leads through a beautiful section of desert, which almost looks like a desert botanical area, to the base of Pusch Ridge.

 You can do a straight in-and-out hike of about 1.5 miles, or loop together various trails for longer hikes.
 There is some elevation, but most trails will not take you up more than 300 feet.

-This hike is just down the road from the El Conquistador Tucson, A Hilton Resort and makes a nice outing if you are staying here.
+This hike is just down the road from the El Conquistador Tucson, A Hilton Resort and makes a nice outing if you are staying at this top Tucson resort.